linqingfan/router_frps/README.md

 # Dynamic DNS update
 If everything is fine with FRPS, last step is to install Dynamic DNS software in openwrt to dynamic update the domain IP.
 Home router IP address may change after sometime.
-You can install luci-app-ddns package in openwrt to automatically update IP address in freedns when router public IP changes.
+You can install ddns-scripts-service or luci-app-ddns package in openwrt to automatically update IP address in freedns when router public IP changes.
 To access to dynamic DNS:
 + Services-> Dynamic DNS
 + In basic settings: